curl/curl/docs/ROADMAP.md

 HTTPS to proxy
 --------------

 To avoid network traffic to/from the proxy getting snooped on.
+There's a git branch in the public git repository for this that we need to make sure works for all TLS backends and then merge!

 curl_formadd()
 --------------